 top of page

-In this article, we explore the TCM origins of auricular therapy, the historical use of Vaccaria seeds, how ear seeds work from both Eastern and Western perspectives, why they are placed on specific points, and how to wear and stimulate them safely.
+In this article, we explore the classical TCM origins of auricular therapy, the traditional use of Vaccaria seeds, how ear seeds work from an Eastern medical perspective, how modern science helps explain their effects, and how to wear and stimulate them safely.

 auricular acupressure ear santa monica acupuncture